 Lookout Point Dam Recreation

 Day-use parks: Lookout Point Reservoir has one day-use park and one day-use boat ramp operated by the U.S. Army Corps of Engineers.
 Both areas have no associated fees but have varying operating time frames.
 Meridian Park is on the north side of the dam on West Boundary Road.
 It includes a gravel road and parking area, a vault toilet, picnic tables and a boat ramp with a courtesy dock but ramp access is limited by seasonal water levels.
 The park is open daily from 8 a.m. until dusk, mid May - mid Sept.
 Signal Point Boat Ramp is on West Boundary Road, 4.9 miles upstream from the dam and 6.3 miles from Lowell.
-It includes a paved parking lot, a vault toilet and low-water-level paved boat ramp with courtesy dock.
+It includes a paved parking lot, a vault toilet, access to the Eugene to Crest Trail, and low-water-level paved boat ramp with courtesy dock.
 For more information about either facility, call the Willamette Valley Project Ranger Office at 541-942-5631.

 Camping: